Floorp-Projects/Floorp/xpcom/docs/collections.rst

-When the ``thin_vec`` crate is built in Gecko, ``thin_vec::ThinVec<T>`` is guaranteed to have the same memory layout and allocation strategy as ``nsTArray``, meaning that the two types may be used interchangably across FFI boundaries.
+When the ``thin_vec`` crate is built in Gecko, ``thin_vec::ThinVec<T>`` is guaranteed to have the same memory layout and allocation strategy as ``nsTArray``, meaning that the two types may be used interchangeably across FFI boundaries.
 The type is **not** safe to pass by-value over FFI boundaries, due to Rust and C++ differing in when they run destructors.